marckean/marcseparation/_docs/julia_spence_mental_health.md

 When I was in the session sitting with the the report writer, Ruth explicitly told me that she would be putting in the report that Julia **committed suicide**.
 The fact that Julia recently got out of a **mental hospital**, off drugs and back home, people can't cope, Ruth said she's seen this before and it's fairly common.

-But nowhere in the report does it mention:
+But nowhere in the report does it mention the specific terms:
 - "*Mental Hospital*" - it only mentions **hospital** (the word mental is missing)
 - "*Committed suicide*" - just that she had been started on a new medication and died in her sleep